utdata/rwdir/docs/05-sums-import.md

 First, we'll consider only **Texas** data from **Jan.
 1, 2010** to present.
 You answer the following:

-- *How many total things did each agency get and how much was it all worth?* Like how many things did Austin Police get and what was it worth?
+- *How many total things did each agency get and how much was it all worth?* Like which agency got the most stuff?
-- *What specific things did each agency get and how much were they worth?* Like how many rifles were sent to Austin Police and what were they worth?
+- *What specific things did each agency get and how much were they worth?* Now we're looking at the kinds of items.
+- *What kinds of items did local agencies get?* I'll provide a list of agencies.
-- *How has the volume of controlled transfers (the shooting kinds of stuff) changed over time?* Is this program being used more/less by agencies more recently?
+- *How has the volume of controlled transfers changed over time?* Here we'll look at just the weapons kinds of things and see if the program is being used more/less by agencies.

 We'll look more closely at those results for some local agencies.
 You'll research some of the more interesting items the agencies received (i.e. Google the names) so you can write about them in a data drop.

 ## Getting started: Create your project